umccr/RNAsum/README.md

 ## Installation

-Run the following to create a directory "rnaseq-report" and install into it
+Run the following to create a directory "rnasum" and install into it

 ```
-mkdir rnaseq-report
+mkdir rnasum
-cd rnaseq-report
+cd rnasum
 source <(curl -s https://raw.githubusercontent.com/umccr/RNAseq-Analysis-Report/master/install.sh)
 ```

-It will generate `load_rnaseq-report.sh` script that can be sourced to load the `rnaseq-report` environment:
+It will generate `load_rnasum.sh` script that can be sourced to load the `rnasum` environment:

 ```
-source load_rnaseq-report.sh
+source load_rnasum.sh
 ```